azimaziz/CaseStudy2_MAD/README.md

 3. **Update:** To perform updates, navigate to **update.dart.**
 4. **Delete:** For deletion tasks, head over to **delete.dart.**

-To simplify access to these functions, we've centralized them into a single file named database.dart."
+To simplify access to these functions, we've centralized them into a single file named database.dart.